 One of them is reading, which has always been part of my daily activities.
 My first read of the day usually happens while I’m having breakfast and it doesn’t matter what material it is or where I read it.
 My goal is to learn something or to stimulate my mind and get ready for the work ahead.

-I got several entries here on my blog where I was compiling books for me to read, when I added another book to my Pendragon collection, or when a friend gave me a book as a Christmas gift last year.
+I got several entries here on my blog where I was compiling books for me to read, when I added , or when last year.
 But I cannot pinpoint who exactly influenced me to indulge in reading (maybe it’s innate?).
 I do believe what makes me hooked until now, aside from the genre, is the smell – especially those of new books.
 It adds charm and gives a promise to a wonderful adventure ahead.

 33rd Manila International Book Fair